whoisYeshua/webpack-simple-boilerplate/README.md

 - [`css-minimizer-webpack-plugin`](https://webpack.js.org/plugins/css-minimizer-webpack-plugin/) - Optimize and minimize CSS assets _(Only in production mode)_
 - [`terser-webpack-plugin`](https://webpack.js.org/plugins/terser-webpack-plugin/) - This plugin uses terser to minify your JavaScript (You do not need to install this plugin. _Webpack v5_ comes with the latest terser-webpack-plugin out of the box.) _(Only in production mode)_
 - [`webpack-bundle-analyzer`](https://www.npmjs.com/package/webpack-bundle-analyzer) - Visualize the size of webpack output files with an interactive zoomable treemap _(Only in production mode)_
+- [`@sentry/webpack-plugin`](https://www.npmjs.com/package/@sentry/webpack-plugin) - Automatically upload source maps to Sentry and create releases for error tracking and performance monitoring _(Only in production mode)_
 - [`eslint-webpack-plugin`](https://webpack.js.org/plugins/eslint-webpack-plugin/) - is an ESLint plugin for webpack _(Only in development mode)_
 - [`fork-ts-checker-webpack-plugin`](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin) - Webpack plugin that runs typescript type checker on a separate process _(Only in development mode)_
 - [`@pmmmwh/react-refresh-webpack-plugin`](https://github.com/pmmmwh/react-refresh-webpack-plugin) - enable "Fast Refresh" (also previously known as Hot Reloading) for React components.
 Work closely together with [`react-refresh`](https://www.npmjs.com/package/react-refresh) _(Only in development mode)_